jncraton/elementary-computer-science-cpsc1030/readme.md

 ### Exams

-A minimum of 2 exams will be taken in this course.
-All exams are cumulative with a focus on more recent material.
+A midterm and final exam will be taken in this course.
+Exams are cumulative with a focus on more recent material.

 Topics by Week
 --------------